knocte/2fsharp/python2fsharp.md

     result
 ```

-* All things are public by default unless you explicitly specify `private` modifier.
 * Keyword `def` becomes `let` (which is also used to declare variables, not only to define functions/methods).
 * You don't need the `return` keyword.
 The last element of the function is the value to be returned.
 * Indentations works via 4-space (or 2) like Python.